cedarcode/webauthn-ruby/README.md

   - Mozilla Firefox Quantum 60+ (Enabled by default).
   - Google Chrome 65+ (Disabled by default, go to chrome://flags to enable Web Authentication API feature).
 Note: it is enabled by default in 67+ as stated [here](https://www.chromestatus.com/feature/5669923372138496).

+## Authenticator devises compatibility

+The user agents mentioned in the previous section, only support USB FIDO2 or FIDO U2F enabled devises in their current implementations.

 ## Installation

 Add this line to your application's Gemfile: